 International relations (Bernie): Lisa received names of four volunteers for a committee, all from Europe.

-(Lisa and Pieter): A proposal was distributed and the Board encouraged further exploration.
+Proposal for income-linked dues structure where needed for international scholars (Lisa and Pieter): A proposal was distributed and the Board encouraged further exploration.

 Adjournment: The meeting adjourned at 6:30 p.m.
 Those who are able will convene for dinner at 7:00 at Sally’s Seafood on the Water, 1 Market Pl, San Diego, CA 92101, (619) 358-6740.